rickwysocki/kairos-documentation/stage-2.md

-_Note: This is an in-process, working draft of the Stage 2 revisions.
+_Note: This is an in-process, working, and incomplete draft of the Stage 2 revisions.
 I am writing it in Markdown, but it can be reformatted into the relevant Wiki syntax later._

 ## Stage 2: Design Edit